 1. Separate the eggs and place the egg yolks in a clean bowl.

 2. Pour the wine into the egg yolks and whisk until combined.

 3. Place the milk, cream and sugar in a pot and place on a medium heat.
 Do not boil.
 You just want the sugar to melt, once it has melted, remove the liquid from the heat.

 4. Cut the vanilla pod lengthways and scrape the vanilla seeds out and add them to the hot milk and cream liquid.
 Stir

-5. Slowly pour the hot liquid into the egg yolk and wine mixture and stir until well combined. (this is your ice cream mixture or custard)
+5. Slowly pour the hot liquid into the egg yolk and wine mixture and stir until well combined.
+Strain the mixture through a sieve into a clean container or bowl. (this is your ice cream mixture or custard)

 6. Place a piece of plastic wrap right on the surface of the custard and allow it to cool down at room temperature.

 7. Place the custard in the fridge and allow to rest for a minimum of 12 hours.

 8. Once the custard has rested in the fridge you can pour it into you ice cream machine to churn or you can begin the manual ice cream churning process I mentioned above.

 9. Once your ice cream has churned sufficiently, allow it to set for about 6 hours in the freezer.